yassenshopov/technical-writing/README.md

 - The keyword *'function'* is absent from the syntax of the arrow function.
 The arrow ('=>') itself hints at the use of a function, so repetition would be redundant.

-- The keyword *'return'* is also absent from the statment bit, as it is enough to just write the statement(s).
+- The keyword *'return'* is also absent from the statement bit, as it is enough to just write the statement(s).

 ## Arrow Functions as Object Literals

-Arrow functions have a different behviour than regular functions when it comes to OOP (Object-Oriented Programming).
+Arrow functions have different behaviour than regular functions when it comes to OOP (Object-Oriented Programming).
 Arrow functions are generally preferred for parametric calculations, but not so much when it comes to creating constructors and working with classes.

 The main difference when it comes to object behaviour is the usage of *'this'*.